burbano444/IntroductionGitEndava/README.md

 # IntroductionGitEndava
 This is for a class of GIT in ENDAVA internship

+The next text is the solution of the content proposed in next page [Learning Git](https://learngitbranching.js.org/).

 And next, I put the commands and a short explanation of them:

 # PART 1: